Code-Mountains/docker-reference/commands.md

 (--name container name as todo-app)
 (getting-started is name of docker image that was built earlier)

+# Login to Docker Hub or any custom docker registry
+docker login -u kdango

+# Tag our custom docker image
+docker tag getting-started kdango/getting-started
+(getting-started is source image)
+(kdango/getting-started is target image)
+(make sure kdango/getting-started repo is created on docker hub first, or in the custom docker registry)

+# Push our image to docker hub or custom docker registry
+docker push kdango/getting-started

 # Sample Output
 dangolk@d3v ~ % docker run -it --name kubunut ubuntu
 Unable to find image 'ubuntu:latest' locally